 Luckily a lot of companies do get it right.

 There are numerous tips and tricks for successful storytelling, but a good way is to let your customers tell the story for you.
-This is called ambassador marketing.
-Once you have identified your fans, you can turn them into real brand ambassadors, who can share their positive experiences with their personal network online.
+This is called advocate marketing.
+Once you have identified your fans, you can turn them into real brand advocates, who can share their positive experiences with their personal network online.

 Kanye West may become president in 2020.
 Who knows?
 But the key to successful storytelling is to listen to your customers and to stay humble and honest.